 - Study the business basics of your narrowed list.
 What line of products do they offer?
 What is their price point?
 What discounts are they using?
 What does their web design/branding look like?
 What messages are they communicating?
 By completing this step, you’ll have a better understanding of major differences and how your business falls into the mix.

 - Learn more about the competition’s SEO strategy.
 Where does my site appear in comparison to my primary competition for various keywords?
 Are my competitors running pay-per-click campaigns?
 What do those say in comparison to my ads?
 What specific tactics are they using?
-Check out this tool for a quick glimpse and this article for more detailed information.
-You can also use Google’s Webmaster Tools to learn more about specific keywords – all vital information in readjusting your strategy.
+Check out this tool for a quick glimpse.
+You can also use Google’s Webmaster Tools to learn more about specific keywords—all vital information in readjusting your strategy.

 - Identify competitor strengths and weaknesses.
 What are the best aspects about their online store?
 The worst?
 What can I do to leverage these weaknesses and address their strengths?
 Make a list of five things you like and don’t like about each competitor and use it to build your plan of attack.